Half Marathon Training: What Is Zone 4 / Threshold?

 Effort Cues:

-Breathing is laboured, but not panicked
+Heavy Breathing: Breathing is laboured but never panicked

-You’re working — but you’re not fading
+Controlled Pressure: You are working hard but not fading

 When to Use Zone 4 in a Half Marathon Plan